-A maximum of 3 credit hours of CEN 590 are allowed on the iPOS.
+A maximum of 3 credit hours of CEN 590 is allowed on the iPOS.
 The student must complete the Reading and Conference form with the help of the supervising faculty and get written approval from the supervising faculty outlining the coverage of the content.
-The Independent Study form must be approved by the Program Chair and will be placed in the student's file.
+The Program Chair must approve the Independent Study form and will be placed in the student's file.
 After completion of the independent study, the student needs to submit a written report to the faculty supervising the independent study.
 Once the supervising faculty approves the report, the report and the independent study grade form need to be submitted to the student's assigned advising staff to be given to the CEN Program Chair for review and approval.

-Engineering Student Organizations
+Engineering Student Organizations and student clubs